AcceleratingOnwards/ABC-Ignite/readme.md

 ```

-•	GET /api/members/{id}: Update an existing member by ID.
+•	GET /api/members/{id}: get an existing member by ID.

 - *Possible Responses*:
-	- *200 OK*: If the member is updated successfully.
+	- *200 OK*: If the member is fetched successfully.

 ```json
 {